| Upcoming Hearings | Tracked Legislation |

 An Act To Address Maine's Health Care Workforce Shortage And Improve Access To Care As enacted (Chapter 540), this law provides that, once rules are adopted by the State Board of Nursing to establish practice standards, a certified nurse practitioner who qualifies as an advanced practice registered nurse is no longer required to practice for at least 24 months under the supervision of a licensed physician or supervising nurse practitioner or be employed by a clinic or hospital that has a medical director who is a licensed physician. |

-Committee: HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Signed by the Governor Public Law Chapter 540 (2/17/2026) |
+Committee: HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Signed by the Governor (Emergency Measure) Public Law Chapter 540 (2/17/2026) |

 | LD 1187 |

-An Act To Include Certain Mental Health Assessment Data In Firearm Fatalities And Hospitalizations Reports ON APPROPRIATIONS TABLE.
-This law requires that the annual report on firearm fatalities and hospitalizations, provided by the Director of the Maine Center for Disease Control and Prevention, include the number of mental health referrals made for individuals assessed as presenting a likelihood of foreseeable harm and the number of individuals receiving treatment or services pursuant to those referrals. |
+An Act To Include Certain Mental Health Assessment Data In Firearm Fatalities And Hospitalizations Reports ON APPROPRIATIONS TABLE - Passing This billrequires that the annual report on firearm fatalities and hospitalizations, provided by the Director of the Maine Center for Disease Control and Prevention, include the number of mental health referrals made for individuals assessed as presenting a likelihood of foreseeable harm and the number of individuals receiving treatment or services pursuant to those referrals. |

 | LD 1216 |